coyotemojo/getting_cleaning_data_course_project/README.md

 The output of the script will be a locally saved file called tidy_summary_of_UCI_HAR_Dataset.txt, a file containing a tidy dataset with average measurements of a specified set of variables for each activity for each subject.

+## How it works ##
+1. First the script loads in the features.txt file and uses grepl() to get the indices of variables that have either mean() or std() in their names
+2. The script loads the X_test and X_train data and stacks the data using rbind.
+3. The script then subsets the combined dataframe using the indices of the 'columns to keep' found in step 1.
+4. The script does a few manipulations to the variable names to make them R-compliant column names and a little more descriptive
+5. The script assigns the cleaned up column names to the combined measurement dataframe
+6. Load the activity_labels id-to-descriptive label mapping file
+7. Load the y_test and y_train activity ids and stack them using rbind (in the same order as step 2 above!).
+8. Join the y data with the descriptive labels by joining on 'id'
+9. Load subject_test.txt and subject_train.txt files and stack them in the same order as steps 2 and 7.
+10. Create the overall dataframe by cbinding subject ids, activity labels, and all measurement data
+11. Use dplyr to group by subject id and activity and use summarise_each to calculate the mean value of all the measurement variables.
+12. Write the data out to a file.
+Done!

 ## Discussion ##

 The instructions for the project were to select "only the measurements on the mean and standard deviation for each measurement."
 I took this to mean the 66 features that specifically had only "mean()" or "std()" in their names.
 A case could be made to include columns with things like "meanFreq" but I decided not to include these.